St.Louis | Fallout Tactics

 One way or another, you need to rescue a dying platoon, and you find yourself in some hangar next to a tricked-out "armored tractor."
 You'll need to use it to rescue your colleagues.
 Rummage through the desk there and you'll find some very useful books and a couple of toolkits for vehicle repair.
 Now load your men into the APC and head east across the bridge.

-You need to head to the northeast corner of the map, but it's best not to go straight ahead if you can read.
-See what those signs say?
-So drive the APC across the bridge.
 The defenses behind it aren't too strong and will be easy to take out, as the APC provides ample protection for your team.
 The tracks clearly show where to go next.
 But after defeating the first ambush, it's best to slow down.

 In a small bunker just north of the first ambush, in a chest with a trap, is a sniper rifle.
 Believe me, this is a royal gift.
 This thing has a range of 50 and packs quite a punch.
 This weapon, using the common 7.62 caliber, will allow you to pick off enemies from a distance with near impunity.
 From this point on, thanks to this weapon, the game will change dramatically!